 Over the past six months, UH has developed protocols for the HIPEC program for ovarian cancer.
 The addition of HIPEC extends surgery time by about two hours, according to Nagel.
 The procedure also requires the support of a perfusionist to run the machine that cycles the chemotherapy drugs through the patient’s body and an anesthesiologist.

 The program has just launched at UH through the joint efforts of the Gynecologic Oncology and Surgical Oncology.
 For now, it will focus on interval debulking for advanced ovarian cancer.

 The new HIPEC offering for ovarian cancer is just one way UH demonstrates its commitment to innovative patient care.
 “It requires a lot of time and resources in order to implement a program like this,” Dr. Nagel says.

 “UH sees the value in anything that increases prognosis and survival and the ability to care for patients with these types of advanced cancers.”

 In addition to this program, Dr. Nagel is pursuing other research avenues for ovarian cancer treatment.
 One of her research pursuits is in platinum refractory ovarian cancer.
 UH is currently involved in a trial focused on patients who have been off of platinum-based chemotherapy for less than six months and have a recurrence of their cancer.
 “These patients tend to have a poor prognosis,” she says.
 “That is why this is a passion of mine. it is our goal and hope to increase survival rates and time and improve their prognosis.”

-To contact Dr. Nagel or learn more about how UH is leveraging HIPEC for patients with ovarian cancer, please call 216-553-1537.
+To learn more about how UH is leveraging HIPEC for patients with ovarian cancer, please call 216-553-1537.